SQL Server 2016 and 2017: Hardware and software requirements

-The article lists the minimum hardware and software requirements to install and run SQL Server on the Windows operating system.
+The article lists the minimum hardware and software requirements to install and run SQL Server 2016 and SQL Server 2017 on the Windows operating system.

 |Hard Disk||SQL Server requires a minimum of 6 GB of available hard-disk space.

 Disk space requirements will vary with the SQL Server components you install.
 For more information, see Hard Disk Space Requirements later in this article.
 For information on supported storage types for data files, see Storage Types for Data Files.